petaly-labs/petaly/README.md

 Petaly can be installed using `pip` or downloaded directly from this repository.

 ### Install with pip
-To install the default libraries with support for all open-source endpoints, including PostgreSQL, MySQL, and CSV, use: `pip install petaly`
+To install petaly with support for open-source endpoints: such as PostgreSQL, MySQL, and CSV, use: `pip install petaly`
 ```
 $ mkdir petaly
 $ cd petaly